7 mins read

 Gallstones are formed when bile, a digestive fluid, hardens and crystallises in the gallbladder.
 Gallstones can range from tiny particles to larger stones like golf balls.

-They can cause various symptoms, including abdominal pain, nausea, vomiting, and jaundice.
+Gallstone causes and symptoms, include abdominal pain, nausea, vomiting, and jaundice.

 Potential complications of gallstones include;